Tag Archives: arduino

 inmp441 digital microphone

-Morse with a ATTINY85
+Morse with an ATTINY85

 Using above schematic and attiny program you can make a mini morse trainer.
 It runs on a single CR2032!